nitzanpap/url-shortener/README.md

 ## Introduction

-This project is a simple URL shortener service, similar to Bit.ly or TinyURL.
-It allows users to input a long URL and receive a shortened version of it.
+This is a simple URL shortener project, made for learning purposes.

+It is similar to Bit.ly or TinyURL, and allows users to input a long URL and receive a shortened version of it.
 This makes sharing links easier and helps in tracking and managing URLs.

 View the live application [here](https://url-shortener-three-ashy.vercel.app/) 👈.